3D Quantum Trajectories. Quantum orbits of the Hydrogen's electron

-Now let us investigate the quantum law of motion.
-In Ref. \cite{Dja7}, we have presented a 3D formalism from which we described the quantum law of 3D motions for a general potential.
-We established a relation connecting between the 3D velocity and the 3D quantum momentum (Eq.
-(5)).
-Using the spherical coordinates into Eq.
-(5) for the central potential case, we write
+up to normalization constants. \baselineskip {\bf 3.\ \ The Quantum law of motion for a particle moving under the central potential} 0.5\baselineskip Now let us investigate the quantum law of motion for the central potential case.
+Knowing that the 3D quantum law of motion is given by Eq.~(\ref{3d-qlmotion}) and using the spherical coordinates in it, we may write

-As in classic mechanics, we do not use directly Eq.
-(46) to plot the trajectories.
+As in classic mechanics, we do not use directly Eq.~(\ref{3d-qlmotion-sphere}) to plot the trajectories.
 We must first, separate the variables $r$, $\vartheta$ and $\varphi$.
-This seems not possible from Eq.
-(46), and must be done in the 3D QSHJE (Eq.
-(36)).
+This seems not possible from Eq.~(\ref{3d-qlmotion-sphere}), and must be done in the 3D QSHJE (Eq.~(\ref{3d-qshje-sphere-action})).
 We noted in Sec.
-2 that the separation of variables in Eq.
-(36), after taking into account of Eq.
-(35), leads directly to Eqs.
-(31), (32) and (33).

-In Ref. \cite{Dja7}, we have considered a deformation of the space like for general relativity.
+2 that the separation of variables in Eq.~(\ref{3d-qshje-sphere-action}) leads directly to Eqs.~(\ref{1d-qshje-radial}), (\ref{1d-qshje-theta}) and (\ref{1d-qshje-phi}).
+In Ref. \cite{Dja1}, we have considered a deformation of the space like for general relativity.
+This idea was based on the quantum coordinate introduced in a earlier work of Faraggi and Matone \cite{FM1}.
 We treated the 3D quantum systems with a general potential by using the mechanics of a deformed space.
-This allowed us to introduce a quantum Lagrangian and derive the quantum law of motion (Eq.
-(5)).
+This allowed us to introduce a quantum Lagrangian and derive the quantum law of motion (Eq.~(\ref{3d-qlmotion})).
 For the central potential, we proceed with the same manner.
-Thus, let us write Eq.
-(36) as
+Thus, let us write Eq.~(\ref{3d-qshje-sphere-action}) as

 where

 and